jun000111/cdc_ml/README.md

 ## Results

-OOF cold-start is the headline; the untouched test set is a lower but cleaner check.

 | | Users | Base | PR-AUC | Lift | 95% CI |
 |---|---|---|---|---|---|
 | **OOF (cold-start)** | 30 | 1.4% | 0.071 | **5.1×** | [2.2×, 7.4×] |